JunyeolRyu/JunyeolRyu.github.io/research.md

 ---

 <b>Publications</b>
 • “What Occurs When a Shot is Fired?
-Gender Differences in Housing Markets” (with Yongseok Kim, Suman Basuroy, and Myongjin Kim), <em>Forthcoming at Marketing Letters</em> , 2024 (1st Author)
+Gender Differences in Housing Markets” (with Yongseok Kim, Suman Basuroy, and Myongjin Kim), Forthcoming at <em>Marketing Letters</em> , 2024 (1st Author)
 • “Household differentiation and residential electricity demand in Korea” (with Daewook Kim and Mankeun Kim), <em>Energy Economics</em>, Volume 95, March 2021, (1st Author)